shipperhq/shipperhq.github.io/dev-shipperhq/docs/use-cases/use-case-crm.md

 :::

-## Blueprint for CRM integration
+## CRM Integration Blueprint

-**Main use case: getting rates from ShipperHQ**
+**Main use case: Getting rates from ShipperHQ**

 These instructions are high-level and quite technical: a good knowledge of APIs, integrations, GraphQL is required to follow this blueprint.
-It is not a step / step guide to integrate any CRM but provides clear milestones from the most simple integration to the more complex (and complete).
+It is not a step by step guide to integrate any CRM but provides clear milestones from the most simple integration to the more complex (and complete).

 :::caution
-It is technically possible to use your live site to get rates because the rate-API is a read-only API.
+It is technically possible to use your live site to get rates because the Rates API is a read-only API.
 This being said, a preferred solution is to use a scope that is not `LIVE` (e.g. `TEST`, `DEVELOPMENT` or `INTEGRATION`).
-If you don't use a different scope or ShipperHQ account and instead use the LIVE ShipperHQ account and scope of your production website, be extremely careful when making any changes to your ShipperHQ account so as to not impact live rates.
+If you don't use a different scope or ShipperHQ account and instead use the LIVE ShipperHQ account and scope of your production website, be extremely careful when making any changes to your ShipperHQ configuration so as to not impact live rates.
 :::

 ### Getting Started